 Honestly, that depends.

 For serious cases of advanced lymphedema (stage III) Combined Decongestive Therapy (CDT) would be recommended which is the Vodder style MLD and compression garments.
 You would likely need consistent treatments and therefore would be better off to go to a clinic where this is their specialization.
 You should be able to have therapy everyday or as consistently as needed.
-There are a number of practitioners in the city who do this kind of work and I recommend contacting the external resources below to find out more information.
+There are a number of practitioners in the city who do this kind of work and have listed three below.
+We also suggest contacting your medical provider for a recommendation.

 When would it be okay to book in at Toronto Bodyworks for a lymph drainage session?